Use your BACK button to return

 interchangeably, which only adds to the confusion.
 Newer technology tapes

-generally have a higher oersted rating than older tapes (DLT or LTO for
+generally have a higher oersted rating than older tapes.

 RULES OF THUMB